tmieslinger/pydropsonde/docs/source/CONTRIBUTING.md

     Every commit makes changes that are justified by one reason.
 The size of a commit could be a single character change or a change in thousands of lines across millions of files.
 But the reason behind the commit should ideally be as solitary as possible.
 Commit often, but not too often.
 Henry VIII said that.

-    For documentation, refer the [Documentation development](#documentation-development) section for steps.
+    For making changes to the documentation, refer the {ref}`Documentation development<documentation-development>`section for steps.

 5. **Submit pull request**